 I Visit The Same Restaurant in London Once a Year

-As well as visiting London once a year, the most consistent thing I have done in my travels is to go to the same restaurant in London at least once a year.
-The restaurant is Pacifico in Covent Garden, which is perhaps the greatest Mexican restaurant in the Eastern Hemisphere.
+As well as visiting London once a year, the most consistent thing I have done in my travels is to go to the same Mexican restaurant in London at least once a year.

 Cafe Pacifico Covent Garden – the greatest Mexican restaurant in the Eastern Hemisphere.

+The restaurant is Pacifico in Covent Garden.
 I first went to Pacifico in 1999 when I met a friend from Australia there.
 He used to travel to London on business four times a year, so I would meet him there whenever we were in London at the same time.
-As a one time Los Angeles resident he had aquired a taste for Mexican, and had been coming here for years to get his Mexican fix.
+As a one time Los Angeles resident he had acquired a taste for Mexican, and had been coming here for years to get his Mexican fix.

-He has since retired from his business but I continue the tradition in his absense, and I am compelled to text message my presence to him whenever I am there.
+He has since retired from his business but I continue the tradition in his absence, and I am compelled to text message my presence to him whenever I am there.

 I Visit Germany Every Year